 But the B.A. is also an excellent entry-level qualification for many careers.
 In an increasingly globalized and multi-cultural world, anthropology graduates offer skills in communication, cultural awareness, critical thinking, and research methods.
 Whatever your job title, you can bring anthropological insights into any field

 A choice of two useful Minors

 Anthropology also offers two Minors - one that touches on all aspects of the discipline, and one in Biomedical Anthropology, which is a perfect companion to degrees in Pre-Med, Public Health, or Nursing.

 For information and advice about the Anthropology major or minor(s), contact the Undergraduate Advisor Sue Gramby.

 REQUIREMENTS FOR THE MAJOR IN ANTHROPOLOGY (2018-2019 CATALOG YEAR)

+Always refer to the Undergraduate Catalog for degress requirements.
 The major in Anthropology consists of 19 credit hours of major core courses.
 Students will normally begin progress toward the major by taking at least one course from the major core, as these often serve as prerequisites for the electives.
 Students are urged to consult with the anthropology advisor to create the most beneficial set of courses.
 In order to graduate, students must maintain an average best attempt 2.5 GPA in all courses counted toward the major.